Meredydd Evans: Political activism

 Evans left the Labour Party and joined Plaid Cymru in 1960.
 He later became a senior figure in Cymdeithas yr Iaith Gymraeg (the Welsh Language Society) and was a lifelong advocate of non-violent revolutionary means to promote the interests of Welsh speakers.
 Evans' support for the society's sometimes controversial campaigns "almost certainly cost him the job of controller of BBC Wales", a role he was widely tipped for, according to the journalist Meic Stephens.
-On 11 October 1979, Evans, with two fellow academics, Ned Thomas and Pennar Davies, broke into the Pencarreg television transmitter as part of a campaign of civil disobedience in protest designed to pressure Margaret Thatcher's administration into establishing a Welsh language television channel.
+On 11 October 1979, Evans, with two fellow academics, Ned Thomas and Pennar Davies, broke into the Pencarreg television transmitter as part of a campaign of civil disobedience in protest designed to pressure Margaret Thatcher's administration into fulfilling their pre-election promise to establish a Welsh language television channel.
 The three were found guilty at Carmarthen Crown Court of illegally switching off the transmitter, but the campaign has been widely credited as contributing to the 1982 launch of the Welsh language broadcasting service S4C.

 In a controversial 1986 speech at the National Eisteddfod of Wales, Evans attacked central and local government for ignoring the cultural effects of large-scale inward migration of monoglot English-speakers into rural areas in Wales.
 In 1993, he entered Carmarthen Crown Court with several other prominent Welsh figures and destroyed the judge's chair in an ultimately successful campaign for a new Welsh Language Act.
 In 1999, Evans appeared in court after refusing to pay his TV licence, stating there had been a decrease in the amount of Welsh broadcasting over the proceeding decade.
 He was prepared to face imprisonment, but the fine was paid on his behalf by friends who were concerned about his health.
 From 1998, Evans spearheaded the campaign to establish the Coleg Cymraeg Cenedlaethol.
 When it was finally set up in 2011, Evans was named President of Cyfeillion y Coleg (Friends of the Coleg) and given an Honorary Fellowship at the Coleg's inaugural Annual Meeting in Swansea.
 In March 2014, Evans was quoted as backing further peaceful demonstrations by Cymdeithas yr Iaith Gymraeg following protests in Aberystwyth.